What is the time limit for medical negligence claims?

-Children under the age of 18 have three years from the date of their 18th birthday to bring a claim forward.
-This exception has been designed so that once legally an adult, the individual can pursue the claim themselves.
+Children under the age of 18 have three years from the date of their 18th birthday to bring forward a claim, and so the limitation period expires on their 21st birthday.

 However, if a parent has made a claim on behalf of a child before they turn 18, the child cannot make a claim for the same case of medical negligence once they are an adult.

-Additionally, if an individual suffered medical negligence as a child, but then are deemed to lack the mental capacity to make a claim as an adult, there is no stated time limit for medical negligence claims so long as their lack of capacity has been continuous from aged 18 onwards.
+Additionally, if an individual suffered medical negligence as a child but is then deemed to lack the mental capacity to make a claim as an adult, there is no stated time limit for medical negligence claims so long as their lack of capacity has been continuous from aged 18 onwards.
 Once a person has capacity the clock starts to run.

 Victims who lack mental capacity